ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.growatt/README.md

 The inverter can only change one setting at a time and the transmission path is from ioBroker via the cloud to the WLAN adapter and then to the inverter.
 The settings are processed one after the other via a queue.
 A session time that is too short can lead to problems.

 The writing of the settings was developed to the best of our knowledge.
-However, no guarantee is given
+However, the author does not assume liability for errors contained in or for damages arising from the use of the software.

 #### Timeout in seconds